Last updated on November 17th, 2020 at 11:37 pm

 The Ahead care process

 To get started with Ahead, you’ll fill out an online questionnaire.
 It takes ten short minutes and will book you a slot with one of Ahead’s certified providers – this may be online or at one of the company’s clinics.
 To reserve that slot, they’ll charge you $30.
-But, that $30 will be deducted from the $275 charge for your first visit.
+But, you can think of that $30 as a security deposit, since it will be deducted from the $225 charge for your first visit.

-Next, you’ll have your online visit, which will be 60 to 75 minutes long.
+Next, you’ll have your online visit, which will be 50 to 60 minutes long.
 Here, your provider will review your situation, give you a diagnosis and a prescription for the meds that you need.
 You may also have online follow-up visits, depending on your custom treatment plan:

 - Follow-up visits for medication management last 20 to 25 minutes and cost $160 each.